open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 | `otel_memory:mmap(address, size)` | `address` = mapped region start pointer, `size` = mapped region size in bytes | On successful `mmap` | Subsequent work; build on top of lessons from the initial release |
 | `otel_memory:munmap(address, size)` | `address` = unmapped region start pointer, `size` = unmapped region size in bytes | On successful `munmap` | Subsequent work; build on top of lessons from the initial release |

 `weight` is `nsamples * sampling_interval`, already computed by the in-process sampler (see **Background** below for the sampling algorithm). `nsamples` counts the number of sampling-interval boundaries the allocation's byte range crossed: 1 for a typical allocation, more for a single allocation large enough to span several intervals.
 The profiler uses `weight` directly as the value for `alloc_space` samples; it does not need to know how the sampler computed it.
+We pass weight pre-combined rather than as separate `(nsamples, interval)` arguments because some existing allocator sampling hooks (e.g. jemalloc) already provide the combined result, and in practice the profiler never needs to decompose it.
 Note that these USDT signatures generalise across all allocator paths - `malloc`, `calloc`, `aligned_alloc`, etc.

 For the initial support in the profiler we plan to support `alloc` and `free` only and add `mmap` support subsequently as this is more nuanced.
+We expect the `mmap`/`munmap` probes to be unweighted, as they fire infrequently enough to capture every call without sampling.
+They are USDTs rather than syscall hooks because userspace can filter before firing (e.g. only anonymous mappings, suppressing allocator-internal mmaps that would double-count a user-facing allocation).

 We don't version the contract explicitly (no version field on the provider or probe names).
 We think it's unlikely the `alloc`/`free` signatures will need to change once fixed, and if they do, we'd introduce new `_v2`-suffixed probe names rather than mutate the existing ones in place - old and new samplers can then coexist against old and new profiler versions without a coordinated flag day.